Out-Law News | 20 Dec 2006 | 8:28 am | 2 min. read

 It is not sufficient to include a 'contact us' form without also providing an email address and geographic address somewhere easily accessible on the site.
 A PO Box is unlikely to suffice as a geographic address; but a registered office address would.
 If the business is a company, the registered office address must be included.

 Finally, do not forget the Distance Selling Regulations which contain other information requirements for online businesses that sell to consumers (B2C, as opposed to B2B, sales).
-For details of these requirements, see our guide, The Distance Selling Regulations - An Overview.

 For help with email notices, such as disclaimers, see OUT-LAW's guide on Email notices.